 Once the camera goes off, “write” something in the air with a flashlight or any small torch or light source.
 You’ll end up with light trails in the shape you drew in the air.

 Remember that you’re creating a mirror image when light painting.
 In other words, everything will show up reversed in your camera when you’re drawing something.

-Shoot Without a Tripod for Cool Motion Effects
+6. Shoot Without a Tripod for Cool Motion Effects

-Of course, you can always randomly swirl the camera around while taking a long exposure shot.
+Of course, you can always swirl the camera around while taking a long exposure shot.
 But you can also try other methods that can give you somewhat more predictable results.

 For instance, you can swipe your camera in one direction while the shutter is open so you can create straight lines.
 Or you can also shoot as you’re walking towards your subject.

-How to Edit Long Exposure iPhone or Smartphone Shots
+Tips for Editing Long Exposure iPhone Shots

 Your long exposure shots may already look cool straight from the camera.
 But to get the most out of your photos, you’ll need to edit them.